The fishing game you cast for real.

 The phone disappears.
 The rod remains.

-Hold, swing through, release.
+Tap CAST to arm, then swing the phone through like a rod.
 Your arc and speed set the distance, shown in meters as the line flies.

-Three hard transients mean strike.
-Jerk upward to set, then manage tension: reel, let it run, turn its head.
+Jerk upward to set the hook, then manage tension: reel, let it run, and when the fish drags sideways, turn the phone toward the pull.
 Big fish give you a shorter window.

 Far water